Laima

 Laima is a Baltic goddess of fate.
 She was associated with childbirth, marriage, and death; she was also the patron of pregnant women.
 Laima and her functions are similar to the Hindu goddess Lakshmi.

 In Latvia

 In Latvian mythology, Laima and her sisters, Kārta and Dēkla, were a trinity of fate deities, similar to the Norse Norns or the Greek Moirai.
 Laima makes the final decision on individual's fate and is considerably more popular.
-While all three of them had similar functions, Laima is the Goddess of luck and is more related with mothers and childbirth, Dēkla is in charge of children, and Kārta holds power over the adult's life.
+While all three of them had similar functions, Dēkla is in charge of children, Kārta holds control over the adult's life, and Laima is more associated with mothers.
 In modern Dievturi these three goddesses are referred to as the three Laimas, indicating they are the same deity in three different aspects.
 Birth rituals at the end of the 19th century included offerings of hen, sheep, towels or other woven materials to Laima.
 Only women could participate in the ritual, performed in a sauna (pirtis).